Do Latex Mattresses Sag? Discover the Resiliency

-An organic mattress produced from 100% natural latex foam, however, is different.
-It is able to retain its shape and form for 20 years or more, depending on the construction of the mattress.
-In fact, the longevity of a latex mattress is just one of the many benefits of a 100% natural latex mattress that sets them apart from traditional innerspring mattresses.
+An organic latex mattress produced from natural latex foam, however, is different.
+A mattress made from organic dunlop latex is able to retain its shape and form for 20 years or more, depending on the construction of the mattress.
+In fact, the longevity of a latex mattress is just one of the many benefits of a natural latex mattress that sets them apart from traditional innerspring mattresses.

-What is the Sag Factor in Latex and Other Mattresses?
+Do Latex Mattresses Sag?
+The Sag Factor in Latex and Other Mattresses

 The days where you walk into a mattress retailer, and take the salesperson's word for it that the mattress will last a certain number of years is over.

 The Sag Factor is an essential consideration to make if you want a guarantee a certain mattress model will maintain a uniformed surface, without buckling under your body weight.
 The mattress's Sag Factor is the ability of the mattress being able to return to its initial shape after being exposed to pressure.